Accessing super when you retire

 • a super income stream, as a series of regular payments

-• one or more super lump sums, if your super fund allows it.
+• one or more super lump sums, if your super fund allows it

+Talk to your super fund about how you can withdraw your super.
 You can find out more about your super withdrawal options on the ATO website.

 Tax implications